alexpeattie/nitlink/README.md

 links = link_parser.parse(response, 'POST')
 ```

-This allows Nitlink to correctly set the `context` of links (resources fetched by a method other than `GET` or `HEAD` generally have an anonymous context) - but otherwise everything will work fine if you forget to specify this.
+This allows Nitlink to correctly set the `context` of links (resources fetched by a method other than `GET` or `HEAD` generally have an anonymous context) - but otherwise everything works OK if you don't specify this.

 #### Example: paginating Github search

-Here we make an initial call to Github API's [search endpoint](https://developer.github.com/v3/search/#search-code) then iterate through the pages of results using Link headers:
+Here we make an initial call to the Github API's [search endpoint](https://developer.github.com/v3/search/#search-code) then iterate through the pages of results using Link headers:

 ```ruby
 require 'nitlink'